Rock carvings at Alta museum

 1-3 km

-Here, there are around 6,000 rock carvings, the oldest more than 7000 years old.
-Designs such as reindeer, moose and bear are most common.
-The rock carvings tell of daily life in the Stone Age, and show magnificent scenes from people’s cooperation on hunting and fishing, the use of boats and how skiing and snowshoeing were an important means of access in the winter.
-The rock art also gives us a glimpse into the inner lives and minds of men.
+In Alta there are around 6,000 rock carvings, the oldest ones being more than 7000 years old.
+The most common motifs are reindeer, moose and bear.
+The rock carvings tell of daily life in the Stone Age and show magnificent scenes from people’s cooperation on hunting and fishing, the use of boats and how skiing and snowshoeing were an important means of access in the winter.
+The rock art also gives us a glimpse into the inner lives and minds of our ancestors.

 During the high season of summer, various exciting Stone Age activities take place in the rock carving area.
 Here you can try archery, create your own arrowhead and much more.
 Here there are lavvu and bonfires, so everyone in the family can enjoy themselves together.